Powerlearnproject/se-day1-assignment-BrianMwendwa180/README.md

 Importance of Software Engineering in the Technology Industry

+By developing tailored software solutions, companies can optimise their operations, streamline processes, and gain a competitive edge.
+Additionally, software engineering helps businesses manage data efficiently, analyse customer patterns, and make informed decisions that drive growth and profitability.

 Ensures High-Quality Software

 Software engineering follows structured development processes, such as Agile, Scrum, and DevOps, to minimize bugs, enhance security, and improve performance.
 Enhances Scalability and Maintainability